BT Broadband Reviews

 BT applies annual price rises to broadband contracts, with agreements taken out from 31 July 2025 subject to an increase of £4 per month each year, applied from 31 March.
 TV plans are subject to a separate annual increase of £2 per month, meaning customers with BT TV and broadband bundles may see a combined annual increase of £6 per month.

-Older broadband contracts with BT taken out since 10th April 2024 will see an increase of £3 per month on 31 March of each year, while those prior to this date will have an annual price rise policy of inflation (Consumer Price Index) + 3.9% instead.
+Older broadband contracts with BT taken out since 10th April 2024 will see an increase of £3 per month on 31 March of each year.
+BT broadband customers who are still on CPI-linked price rises will be moved to the new pounds and pence-based rises from March 2026.

 When the minimum term ends, customers can also choose to switch away from BT if they don't want to take out another contract.
 Continuing as an out of contract customer is also an option, but customers should be aware they're likely to be paying more.